Bob Pettit: Milwaukee / St. Louis Hawks (1954–1965)

-In 1954, the Milwaukee Hawks selected Pettit second in the first round of the NBA Draft after the Baltimore Bullets' selection of Frank Selvy.
+In 1954, the Milwaukee Hawks selected Pettit second in the first round of the NBA draft after the Baltimore Bullets' selection of Frank Selvy.
+Pettit was initially reluctant to sign with the team before his third cousin, fellow NBA player Frank Brian, convinced him to do so.
 With $100 in the bank, he signed a contract with Hawks owner Ben Kerner for $11,000 – an all-time high for an NBA rookie then.
 Pettit's awkward ballhandling and a lack of strength to battle NBA bruisers weighing 200 pounds that early in his career, had Hawks coach Red Holzman move him from center, his position at LSU, to forward in his first training camp.
-"In college I played the standing pivot", he said in a April 1957 issue of SPORT magazine interview.
+"In college I played the standing pivot", he said in an April 1957 SPORT magazine interview.
 "My back was to the basket.
 In the pros, I'm always outside.
 Everything I do is facing the basket now.
 That was my chief difficulty in adjusting, the fact that I had never played forward before."
 Though many were skeptical about Pettit making the transition from college to the rough-and-tumble NBA, in 1955 he won the NBA Rookie of the Year Award after averaging 20.4 points and 13.8 rebounds per game.
 He became the second rookie to win all-NBA honors but the team finished last in the Western Division.
 After the season, the Hawks moved to St. Louis.

 He helped the Hawks improve during their first year in St. Louis by winning 33 games during 1955–56.
 In his second season, Pettit adjusted his game so that he would get to the free-throw line for easy points for his team and foul trouble for his opponents.
 Being a phenomenal offensive rebounder and an instinctive scorer, he told basketball historian Terry Pluto that "Offensive rebounds were worth eight to 12 points a night to me.
 Then I'd get another eight to 10 at the free-throw line.
 All I had to do was make a few jump shots and I was on my way to a good night."
 Pettit won his first scoring title with a 25.7 average, and led the league in rebounding (1164 for a 16.2 average).
 He was also named MVP of the 1956 NBA All-Star Game after scoring 20 points with 24 rebounds and 7 assists; he would win subsequent MVP All-Star Game honors in 1958, 1959, and 1962.
 He also won his first of two NBA regular season MVP awards (the other was in 1959).